nkengderick/product-management/Readme.md

 - Create, read, update, and delete products using ExpressJs queries and mutations.
 - Manage product information like name, image URL, price, quantity and category.
 - Includes a pre-populated database with 500 randomized products with images from [picsum.photos](https://picsum.photos/).
+- User Interface integrated to interact with the server

 ## Stack